Jane Turell: Biography

 Turell died at the age of 27.
+She wrote about her experience with childbirth, which included stillbirth, early death of her infants, and painful occurrences.
 Her letters, diary extracts, short religious essays and pious verse were collected in a pamphlet and published by her husband immediately after her death in 1735, as Reliquiate Turellae et Lachrymae Paternal, and reprinted in 1741 as Memoirs of the Life and Death of the Pious and Ingenious Mrs. Jane Turell.